-The main therapeutic techniques that encompass depth psychotherapy are psychodynamic-psychotherapy and psychoanalysis are both effective therapeutic techniques with many similarities and some differences.
+The main therapeutic techniques that encompass depth psychotherapy are psychodynamic-psychotherapy and psychoanalysis.
+Both are effective therapeutic techniques with many similarities and some differences.
 For example, they focus on uncovering and addressing the roots of one’s personality and issues.
-The key differences are in the training of the therapist, technique utilized, and frequency of sessions.
+The key differences are in the training of the therapist, techniques utilized, and frequency of sessions.

 Let’s continue with the ocean metaphors to better understand the differences in some of these approaches.
-Perhaps a coral reef is dying.
-Causing all kinds of debris and muck on the surface of the water.
-Many quick fix therapists are primarily focused on cleaning up the surface.
+Perhaps a coral reef is dying and causing all kinds of debris and muck on the surface of the water.
+Many quick-fix therapists are primarily focused on cleaning up the surface.
 Depending on the issue, this can be done usually within 8-16 sessions.
 If the priority is to rapidly address symptoms (clean up the surface) these approaches are helpful and effective.

-A psychodynamic psychotherapy is still concerned with what is on the surface but also concerned with all of the beauty and marvel beneath the surface.
-If a quick fix is skimming the top, a psychodynamic psychotherapy is like snorkeling.
-Looking beneath, and sometimes diving down to further examine and understand.
+A psychodynamic psychotherapy approach is still concerned with what is on the surface, but is also concerned with all of the beauty and marvel beneath the surface.
+If a quick fix is skimming the top, psychodynamic psychotherapy is like snorkeling.
+It is looking beneath, and sometimes diving down to further examine and understand.
 You can spend a lot of time and see and understand quite a bit of what is going on with the Coral Reef.
 You can even address many of the problems.
 However, with a snorkel, you cannot go into the depths of the ocean and you must keep popping back up to the surface to get some air.

-In fact, several studies have found that when compared to other approaches (CBT, solution focused, Humanistic, etc) the improvements from psychoanalytic treatment are often more robust and continuous.
-Studies have even found that the improvements psychoanalytic patients persist more than to 10 years after treatment has ended!
+In fact, several studies have found that when compared to other approaches (CBT, solution focused, Humanistic, etc.) the improvements from psychoanalytic treatment are often more robust and continuous.
+Studies have even found that the improvements psychoanalytic patients gain persist more than to 10 years after treatment has ended!

 Hopefully this post helped clarify what a depth approach is and how it can be beneficial.
 I am passionate about depth work and so are all of the therapists at Houston Therapy.
 If you have any questions, feel free to reach out to us.
 Depth psychotherapy is one of our specialties and we would be happy to speak with you about it.